 400 Degreez Songs

 The album not only featured mainstream hits like Back That Thang Up and HA but also legendary album cuts like Ghetto Children, UPT, 400 Degreez, and Juvenile on Fire.
-For fans of New Orleans Hip Hop, the album is considered to be a classic play-through from start to finish.
+For New Orleans Hip Hop fans, the album is considered a classic play-through from start to finish.

 400 Degreez Shirt